 immediately commences search and rescue if the crew member is missing, or presumed fallen overboard, and searches for at least 72 hours unless the crew member is found sooner, or unless instructed by the flag CCM to continue searching;

-immediately notifies the flag CCM and relevant agencies;

-immediately alerts other vessels in the vicinity by using all available means of communication;
+immediately notifies the flag CCMrelevant agencies and, through the communication through contact points of the flag CCM and the crew provider, crew member’s next of kin or designated contact personimmediately alerts other vessels in the vicinity by using all available means of communication;

 cooperates fully in any search and rescue operation

+whether or not the search is successful, is subject to investigation in accordance with the relevant national laws of the flag CCM

-provides a report about the incident to the crew provider]and appropriate authorities on the incident;
+provides a report about the incident to the crew provider], port state and appropriate authorities on the incident;

-cooperates fully in all official investigations, and preserves any potential evidence and the personal effects and quarters of the deceased or missing crew member
+cooperates fully in all official investigations, and preserves any potential evidence and the personal effects and quarters of the deceased or missing crew member; and

+departs port only upon receiving clearance from the flag CCM and relevant port state authorities

-apply if a crew member dies.
+The provisions of paragraph 3 also apply if a crew member dies.
 Also the flag CCM shall require that the operator of the fishing vessel ensure that the body is well-preserved for the purposes of an autopsy, investigation, and repatriation.

 In the event that a crew member suffers from an illness or injury that affects the performance of his or her work or safety, the CCM to which the fishing vessel is flagged shall ensure that the operator of the fishing vessel: